December is always such a hectic month.

 This unit pairs nicely with the Free Holidays Around the World Art Projects, meaning that your December will be filled with wonder, learning, and fun!

 Don’t miss this opportunity!
-Smash the play button on the video below to learn more about this affordable, must-have for the month of December!
+Hit the play button on the video below to learn more about this affordable, must-have for the month of December!

 (Plus, you’ll get to use this unit, again and again, every school year!)